-Former U.S. long-term resident (LTR).
+Former U.S. LTR.
 You are a former U.S. LTR if you were a lawful permanent resident of the United States for at least 8 of the 15 consecutive tax years ending with the date of your termination of residency.

-Lawful permanent resident (LPR).
+LPR.
 You are an LPR of the United States if you have been given the privilege, according to U.S. immigration laws, of residing permanently in the United States as an immigrant.
 You generally have this status if the Immigration and Naturalization Service (now the U.S. Citizenship and Immigration Services (USCIS)) has issued you an alien registration card, also known as a "green card."